KostasEreksonas/Advent-of-Code-Solutions/README.md

 # Advent of Code Solutions
-Solutions for every year's Advent of Code challenges
+Solutions for Advent of Code challenges